gerph/riscos64-status/planning/Phases.md

 * `Tested` - implemented and tested manually.
 * `Automated` - testing has been automated.

 Although the functionality key covers `Complete`, `Tested`, and `Automated`, these stages are not part of the current phasing.
-These states are expected to be developed on an as-needed basis, as 'Complete' would require a complete agreement on what was the complete functionality required, which it will be difficult to do.
+These states are expected to be developed on an as-needed basis, as `Complete` would require a definition of what was the complete functionality required, which it will be difficult to do initially.

 ## Stacks and dependencies